 You can reach out to us via our contact form.
 Package availability is on a first come, first served basis.

 We have great news regarding our eighth WordCamp Miami – it will be held at FIU on February 19-21, 2016.
 We are also proud to announce the Ptah Dunbar will be stepping up as our lead coordinator this year!

 We have been in the early staging of planning for the past two months, and we can’t wait to share with you what we’ve got planned.
 Some ideas, concepts, and workshops from previous years are being carried over but also several fresh new concepts as well.

-If you want to wait and like to book travel way in advance (at least in WordCamp terms) you may already start looking at the same hotels we recommended last year.
+If you don’t want to wait and book travel way in advance (at least in WordCamp terms) you may already begin by looking at the same hotels we recommended last year.